cartant/ts-action/README.md

 The `type` argument passed to `action` must be a string literal or have a string-literal type.
 Otherwise, TypeScript will not be able to narrow actions in a discriminated union.

-The `type` option passed to the `action` method can be obtained using the creator's static `type` property:
+The `type` option passed to the `action` function can be obtained using the creator's static `type` property:

 ```ts
 switch (action.type) {